 Thanks to the Future Energy Jobs Act of 2016 (FEJA), the clean energy industry was one of the fastest growing jobs sectors in Illinois before the COVID-19 crisis hit.

 As COVID-19 ravages public health and the economy, the urgency to take action on climate change has never been more clear.
-Ramping up renewable energy development in our state by committing Illinois to 100% renewable energy by 2050, cutting carbon from the power sector by 2030, reducing gas and diesel vehicles from the transportation sector, and creating jobs and economic opportunity for every part of Illinois must be part of the new reality going forward.
+Ramping up renewable energy development in our state by committing Illinois to 100% renewable energy by 2050, cutting carbon from the power sector by 2030, reducing pollution from gas and diesel vehicles in the transportation sector, and creating jobs and economic opportunity for every part of Illinois must be part of the new reality going forward.
 Going back to a dirty, expensive energy sector with few job opportunities is no longer an option.

 WE NEED ACTION NOW

 We need a plan for workers, families and communities.
-Coal company executives acknowledge that coal “is on its way out.”
+Coal company executives themselves admit that coal “is on its way out.”
 Vistra, Dynegy and NRG have all repeatedly yanked the rug out from under workers and cut and run on local communities, leaving job loss, property tax revenue shortfalls and toxic sites in their wake.
-CEJA provides resources and much needed planning.
+CEJA provides resources and much-needed planning.

-A renewable energy cliff is right around the corner.
+A renewable energy cliff is here.
 Without legislation that unlocks new resources, billions of dollars in new renewable energy development will stop.
 We can fund renewables without placing additional burdens on consumers.

-- Creates the Clean Jobs Workforce Hubs, a network of frontline organizations that provide direct and sustained support for minority and disadvantaged communities.
+- Creates Clean Jobs Workforce Hubs, a network of frontline organizations that provide direct and sustained support for minority and disadvantaged communities, including job opportunities.

-- Creates preferences for companies that implement equity actions to ensure equitable representation in Illinois’ clean energy workforce.
+- Prioritizes companies that implement equity actions to ensure equitable representation in Illinois’ clean energy workforce.